pvcnt/accio/docs/accio/contribute/operator.md

 A bunch of new things are worth noting.

   * Input and output arguments must be annotated with an `@Arg` annotation.
-  It has a single `help` optional argument which allows to describe the goal of this port.
   * All arguments of the input class must be mapped to ports, whereas some arguments of the output class may be left apart.
   In this case you will not annotate them with `@Arg` and they will be ignored by Accio.
   * Input and output arguments must be of one of the authorized data types in Accio.